KCWU: KCWU in the SUB (1998–2006)

 On September 19, 1998, KCWU-FM began 24/7 live operation, under the leadership of General Manager Chris Hull.
 The Burg's first remote broadcast aired April 30, 1999 at noon from the gazebo at 4th and Pearl in downtown Ellensburg.

 In October 2001, The 'Burg began the Fireside Chat broadcast series, featuring (for the first time in the station's history) live broadcasts from the CWU President's home once every quarter.
 The broadcast occurs before a live studio audience of CWU students, and is designed as an intimate forum for them to discuss and address their concerns and issues to the President and the four University Vice Presidents in a very informative Q&A format.
 In the same month, then Promotion Director Kevin Tighe began "Rock Night with The 'Burg" now known as "Alley Ice with The 'Burg", was implemented as a live music and contest broadcast from the local Rodeo Bowl bowling alley every Wednesday night from 9pm to Midnight.

 KCWU in the SURC (2006–)

-On March 6, 2006, The Burg temporarily suspended live talent as they transitioned into their new state-of-the-art facility in the new SUB/Recreation Facility.
+On March 6, 2006, The Burg temporarily suspended live talent as they transitioned into their state-of-the-art facility in the new SUB/Recreation Facility.
 On August 3, 2006, KCWU-FM began audio transmission from its new broadcast studios in the SURC.
 They also adapted for live radio streaming from their website, broadcasting worldwide.

 In March 2015, KCWU was named 2015 Best College Radio Station (With enrollment of 10,000 students or more) by the Intercollegiate Broadcasting System at their 75th annual College Media Conference, held in New York City.

 In March 2022, KCWU was named 2022 Best College Radio station (With enrollment of 10,000 students or more) by the Intercollegiate Broadcasting System at their 82nd annual College Media Conference, held in New York City (virtually).
 This is the second time KCWU had won this award.